isurunvn/multi-container-monitoring-system/docs/KUBERNETES_BEGINNERS_GUIDE.md

 ```

 **What this means in simple words:**
 > "Hey Kubernetes!
-Please reserve a 1GB storage room called 'postgres-pvc'.
+Please reserve a 1GB storage room called 'db-pvc'.
 Only the database can use this room to store its files.
 Even if the database house gets rebuilt, this storage room and all its contents will remain safe."

 ### **Web Server Files** 🌐